v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicy_get.md

 # Get officePolicy

-Retrieve the properties and relationships of office policy object.
+Retrieve the properties of the office policy object.

 ### HTTP request
 <!-- { "blockType": "ignored" } -->